-What if there was a huge selection of travel publications screaming out for good informative copy?
+What if there was a huge selection of travel publications screaming out for good informative copy and that pay well.
 You’d want to learn where to find them, right?

 That’s where travel trade journals enter the picture.

 Most travel writers believe their primary targets are the glossy consumer travel magazines you see on bookstore magazine racks.
 Because these are the most obvious choices, travel magazine editors are inundated with queries from travel writers.

 Editors at the most prestigious and highest paying magazines receive dozens of pitches each day!
 These editors are highly selective about the writers they work with and the stories they publish.

 Beginners aren’t likely to get their stories published in these top shelf glossies.
 They’ll jostle around in the travel writing mosh pit for quite some time before they score a lucky breakthrough into these elite travel publications.
 And this could take years!